 The Floral Hall is closed for the foreseeable future.

 There will be fewer stalls in each market and these will be rearranged to follow social distancing rules.
-Signs will be installed to remind shoppers of the 2-metre rule.
+Signs will be installed to remind shoppers of the rules.

 Traders will also be provided with the latest Government guidance.